Five ways Android P changes how you will (or won't) use your phone

-Google has pulled a surprising switcheroo, designing Android P to help you reduce your smartphone usage, while also making it less irritating and more approachable.
-To pull that off, it added a big dose of artificial intelligence smarts, iPhone X-like swiping gestures, and a new "digital wellbeing" dashboard.
-It may even help with that perennial smartphone issue: Battery life.
+Google has pulled a surprising switcheroo, designing Android P to help you reduce your smartphone usage while also making it less irritating and more approachable.
+To pull that off, it added a big dose of artificial intelligence smarts, iPhone X–like swiping gestures, and a new "digital wellbeing" dashboard.
+It may even help with that perennial smartphone issue: battery life.
 Should you decide to try Android P -- and you can, today, on a variety of devices via the public beta -- here's a guide to the major features that could make you more efficient and less attached to your smartphone, in a good way.

 A new way of navigating and switching apps

-Smartphones are getting longer, slimmer and the screen is taking up more of your device's real estate.
-This has lead to both physical and virtual home buttons gradually disappearing.
+Smartphones are getting longer and slimmer, and the screen is taking up more of your device's real estate.
+This has led to both physical and virtual home buttons gradually disappearing.
 In Android P, Google has added new swipe-based navigation to Android P, similar to what we've seen on the iPhone X and current Android phones like the Samsung Galaxy S9 and Huawei P20 Pro.

-You might find it annoying to change the way you navigate on Android -- I felt the same way when I started using my Galaxy S8, but quickly got used to the small swipe up necessary to summon the back, home and overview buttons.
-Android P is actually simpler, as the home button is always visible and it takes less swiping to produce the same results as Samsung's flagship phones.
+You might find it annoying to change the way you navigate on Android -- I felt the same way when I started using my Galaxy S8 but quickly got used to the small swipe up necessary to summon the back, home and overview buttons.
+Android P is actually simpler, as the home button is always visible and it takes less swiping to produce the same results you'd get on Samsung's flagship phones.

 Here's how: The home button is now a flat, rounded-corner rectangle, rather than a square.
 Tapping that takes you to the home screen, and a long press brings you to the Google Assistant, much as before.
 However, a small swipe up now brings you directly to the overview screen, rather than making you also tap an overview button, like with Samsung devices.

 Remember how you used to scroll up vertically in the overview screen to change to a different app?
 Forget that.
-Now, you swipe horizontally, while the AI predicts the five apps you're most likely to open and shows them in a row at the bottom.
+Now you swipe horizontally while the AI predicts the five apps you're most likely to open and shows them in a row at the bottom.
 You can also find the app you want by typing its name into the search bar just above the predictive row.

 If you want to do even less work to find apps, just grab the home button and slide it to the right.
-That will instantly bring up an overview-like screen (but without the search bar and or predictive row of apps), letting you drag to quickly find the app you want.The back button is still around, but only in apps, rather than on the main Android P screens.
+That will instantly bring up an overview-like screen (but without the search bar and/or the predictive row of apps), letting you drag to quickly find the app you want.The back button is still around, but only in apps, rather than on the main Android P screens.

 Adaptive Battery and brightness settings

 The best part of the new AI-powered features is that many don't require any action on your part.
-Battery settings are a case in point -- as it stands now, you have to manually choose a power-saving level you want, which might not be ideal if you're using VR or other power-intensive apps.
+Battery settings are a case in point -- as it stands now, you have to manually choose the power-saving level you want, which might not be ideal if you're using VR or other power-intensive apps.
 With the latest version, Google collaborated with Alphabet's Deepmind AI division on a new "Adaptive Battery."
-Android P guesses which apps you're likely to use over the next few hours, and which will stay idle.
+Android P guesses which apps you're likely to use over the next few hours and which will stay idle.
 It then diverts power to the active apps only, saving battery life.

 In a similar vein, Google is using AI to set your screen brightness.
-It watches how you adjust brightness over time, and changes the adaptive settings based on both your habits and ambient lighting conditions.
-This saves not only the battery life, but Google found that during testing of the feature, half the users made fewer manual brightness adjustments than before.
+It watches how you adjust brightness over time and changes the adaptive settings based on both your habits and ambient lighting conditions.
+Not only does this save battery life, but Google found that during testing of the feature, half the users made fewer manual brightness adjustments than before.

 App Actions and Slices